katerinanavab/javadocs/docs/unit09/notes901.md

 ### Subclass `extends` Superclass

-To make a subclass inherit from a superclass, use the Java keyword `extends` with the superclass name when creating a new subclass as shown below.
+To make a subclass inherit from a superclass, use the Java keyword `extends` with the **superclass** name when creating a new subclass as shown below:

 ```java
 public class Car extends Vehicle {}